 5. Willo - Async-First With GDPR Compliance

-Willo is built for asynchronous video interviews with a strong GDPR posture.
-The platform is hosted in Europe, supports 18+ languages, and includes DEI analytics and anonymized candidate reviews.
+Built for asynchronous video interviews with a strong GDPR posture, Willo is hosted in Europe, supports 18+ languages, and includes DEI analytics with anonymized candidate reviews.
 For teams hiring across EU borders, that compliance-first design eliminates the legal overhead of evaluating whether a US-hosted tool meets European data requirements.

-The platform supports video, audio, and text question types with AI transcription, summarization, and benchmarking.
-It integrates with 5,000+ apps through Zapier, and premium plans include native integrations with Greenhouse, Lever, Ashby, and BambooHR.
+Video, audio, and text question types are all supported, with AI transcription, summarization, and benchmarking included.
+Zapier provides connectivity to 5,000+ apps, and premium plans add native integrations with Greenhouse, Lever, Ashby, and BambooHR.

 Key features: